azibn/automated_exocomet_hunt/README.md

 ## Docker

-Progress on this pipeline has been made to integrate it with Docker if the setup fails for whatever reason, or if you are just a Docker enthusiast.
+This pipeline has been developed with Mac OS mainly, but who knows when you might need to run it on a Windows/who-knows-what OS.
+Therefore, we make this repository also available with Docker.

 If you are not familiar with Docker, [this page](https://www.docker.com/resources/what-container) is a good starting point.
 But you don't really need to know how it works to use it!
-This is still in development, as we're still working out the system requirements etc, so if there are any issues do get in touch.
+This is still in development, as we're still working out the details, so if there are any issues do get in touch.

 ### Requirements
 - Docker Desktop
 - 64-bit CPU
 - 8GB RAM

+### Usage
+- `docker build . -t <name you want the container to be>` to build the container.
+- `docker compose run <name of containter> /bin/bash` to run the container into terminal.

+#### Exiting
+To exit the container, simply type `exit` in terminal.